SunkissedQueen/chat-with-auntie/README.md

 You are enough.
 And you are never alone.

 Whenever you need a boost, come here for a dose of comfort and encouragement.

 ---

-Certainly!
-Here’s how you can present your game’s introduction (using your text) **plus clear instructions** for downloading and playing your Ruby text game, all in a user-friendly format:

----

-## Welcome to Chat with Auntie!

-Take a breath.
-Let Auntie’s words wrap around you like a warm hug.
-You are enough.
-And you are never alone.

-Whenever you need a boost, come here for a dose of comfort and encouragement.

----

-### How to Interact

-1. **Share How You Feel:**
-   Start by telling Auntie what you’re feeling right now.
-For example:
-   *“I feel overwhelmed.”*

-2. **Describe What’s Happening:**
-   Briefly explain what’s going on or what led to your feelings.
-For example:
-   *“I feel overwhelmed because I’m juggling work and family, and it never feels like enough.”*

-3. **Auntie Responds:**
-   Auntie will listen and reply with comfort, encouragement, or a gentle story-whatever you need in the moment.

-**Ready?
-Type your feelings and what’s happening, and let Auntie’s words bring you comfort!**

----